GeekTrainer/learn-django/Module2/Module2_Unit4.md

 ### Exercise: Creating A Model

 Now that we have activated our database it is time to start creating our models.
 By creating a model we are able to update the database by adding any essential fields and defining the behavior of our data.
-In this exercise we will continue to use our "Hello, world!" app that was created in the last module and add two models: **Question** and **Choice**.
+In this exercise we will continue to use our "Hello, world!" app that was created in the last module and add two models: **Question** and **Answer**.

 1. The first step in our process is to add the models.
 This can be achieved by going to the **hello_world/models.py** file and adding two Python classes to contain our models as shown below.